johnyevsukov/web-sprint-challenge-advanced-web-applications/interview_answers.md

 2. What steps can you take in your web apps to keep your data secure?
 Private routes, redirects, tokens, conditional rendering.
 3. Describe how web servers work.
 Web servers work by having specific rules et up for handling requests from the client side.
 Depending on what is sent to the server fro the client, different actions will take place.
-Data may or may not be allowed to be accessed, deleted, updated, or created.
+Data may or may not be allowed to be accessed, deleted, updated, or created
 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers. create - post read - get